rapiddweller/rapiddweller-benerator-ce/doc/domains.md

 ### Supported topics:

-FakerGenerator can generate data for the following topics (with properties):
+DataFakerGenerator can generate data for the topics listed below (with their properties).
+The list covers the common topics; it is not exhaustive — datafaker ships many more.
+For the complete, version-specific set see the [datafaker providers documentation](https://www.datafaker.net/documentation/providers/).
+Any `topic`/`property` shown here is verified against the bundled datafaker version by `DataFakerDocTopicsIntegrationTest`.

 ### Topic: address